mako-framework/docs/01_getting_started/03_dependency_injection.md

 		return new \app\lib\Bar('parameter value');
 	});

-> The container will automatically try to resolve type hinted parameters.

 The ```registerSingleton``` method does the same as the ```register``` method except that it makes sure that the same instance is returned every time the class is resolved through the container.

 	$container->registerSingleton(['app\lib\BarInterface', 'bar'], function($container)